 Use a wall mount with features that match your needs.

 If you need to tilt or rotate the screen often, don’t settle for a fixed bracket.
 Choose one that offers flexibility and fits the weight and size of your TV.
+A full-motion or tilt mount can improve wall mounted TV comfort because it lets you adjust the screen based on where people sit.
+This is especially helpful in rooms with multiple seating areas or bright windows.

-12. Mounting Too High Causes Neck Strain
+12. Why Mounting a TV Too High Causes Neck Strain

 Avoid mounting the TV too high, even if it looks good.

 Fireplace mounts or over-the-door setups may seem stylish, but they can cause you to crane your neck constantly.
 Function should always come before form.
+The right TV mounting height to reduce neck pain depends on your seating position, screen size, and viewing distance.
+When the screen is too high, your neck stays angled for long periods, which adds strain over time.

 How to Watch a Mounted TV While Lying on Your Stomach